openstack/swift/doc/source/overview_architecture.rst

 The Ring
 --------

-The Ring is a mapping of a requested account, container, or object to the server, device, and partition that it should reside in.
-The partitions of the ring are equally divided among all the devices in the cluster.
-When an event occurs that requires partitions to be moved around (for example if a device is added to the cluster), it ensures that a minimum number of partitions are moved at a time, and only one replica of a partition is moved at a time.
+The available storage in a Swift deployment is organized into separate rings for accounts, containers, and objects.
+When other components need to handle requests to find, create, destroy, or perform any operation on any object, container, or account, they interact with the appropriate ring to accomplish that.

+The Ring manages the available storage using zones, devices, partitions, and replicas.

-Each partition in the ring is replicated, by default, 3 times accross the cluster, and thus stored in the mapping.
+Each partition in the ring is replicated, by default, 3 times accross the cluster, and the locations for a partition are stored in the mapping maintained by the ring.
 The ring is also responsible for determining which devices are used for handoff in failure scenarios.

 Data can be isolated with the concept of zones in the ring.
-Each replica of a partition is guaranteed to reside in a different zone, A zone could represent a drive, a server, a cabinet, a switch, or even a datacenter.
+Each replica of a partition is guaranteed to reside in a different zone.
+A zone could represent a drive, a server, a cabinet, a switch, or even a datacenter.

+The partitions of the ring are equally divided among all the devices in the Swift installation.
+When an event occurs that requires partitions to be moved around (for example if a device is added to the cluster), the ring ensures that a minimum number of partitions are moved at a time, and only one replica of a partition is moved at a time.

 Weights can be used to balance the distribution of partitions on drives across the cluster.
 This can be useful, for example, if different sized